diegob236/cs457-irc-chat/README.md

   - -h: hostname  (127.0.0.1)
   - -u: username
   - -p: port number (2000)

+To join using the GUI client:
+  - Open the project in QtCreator.
+  - Run the build.
+  - You will automatically join the server as a guest.

 ## Chat Rules
 After you've joined the server as a client, you may